fridalannerstrom/auto-emails/README.md

 ✅ **Enhanced Input Validation**<br>The program ensures that user inputs are accurate by verifying key details, such as confirming that an email address is valid and that the status selected matches predefined options.
 This prevents incorrect or invalid data from being added to the database, maintaining its integrity and reliability.

 ✅ **Optional to add Company**<br>Due to my workflow, I chose to have company as an optional input when adding new leads.
-I don't always have information about the company where this person works.
+I don't always have information about the company where the potential lead works.

 ## How To Use The Program